 - A technology summary;

+- Project location (location of work);

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

 - Project title, prime recipient, PI, and Senior/Key Personnel information; and

 - Requested EERE funds and proposed applicant cost share.

-Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber\LeadOrganization\Slide".
+Save the Summary Slide in a single Microsoft PowerPoint file using the following convention for the title "ControlNumber LeadOrganization Slide".

-xi.
+xii.
 Subrecipient Budget Justification (if applicable)